Reference

 Dr. Gabor Maté is a renowned speaker and bestselling author, and is highly sought after for his expertise on a range of topics including addiction, stress, and childhood development.
 Gabor Maté has written several best-selling books including the award winning In the Realm of Hungry Ghosts: Close Encounters with Addiction and When the Body Says No: Exploring the Stress-Disease Connection.
 He’s also the cofounder of Compassion for Addiction, a new nonprofit that focuses on addiction.

-In this episode of Insights at the Edge, Gabor and I spoke about the immune system and how it is connected to healthy, emotional expression, and why it matters so much that we own our healthy anger and express it.
+In this episode of Insights at the Edge, Gabor spoke about the immune system and how it is connected to healthy, emotional expression, and why it matters so much that we own our healthy anger and express it.
 We also talked about how our body can function as a teacher, and how he views such diagnoses as ADHD and depression, and how his views differ from the way the medical community views those conditions.
-We also talked about understanding healing through a bio-psycho-social lens and how a great number of mental health issues can actually be traced to childhood compensation.
-Finally, we talked about what Gabor is currently focusing on as he enters his 73rd year of life.
-Here’s my conversation with the very direct and brilliant Dr. Gabor Maté:
+He also talked about understanding healing through a bio-psycho-social lens and how a great number of mental health issues can actually be traced to childhood compensation.

 Rod Serling